Dog control services

 A dog is out of control if it is not being kept under control effectively and consistently (by whatever means) and the dog's behaviour gives rise to alarm or apprehensiveness on the part of any individual which in all the circumstances is reasonable.
 This does not mean dogs must be kept on leads in public places.
 However, if you cannot keep control of your dog when it is off the lead, then please walk your dog on a lead to avoid any complaints about your dog's behaviour.
 The purpose of this legislation is to prevent any more serious incidents.

-All complaints regarding out of control dogs are investigated by the Council's Dog Warden who may issue a Dog Control Notice on the owner.
+All complaints regarding out-of-control dogs are investigated by the Council's Animal Health and Welfare Officers who may issue a Dog Control Notice on the owner.
 This requires the owner to take certain steps to keep their dog under control and it is a criminal offence to fail to comply with a Notice.

 A Dog Control Notice may include any or all of the following conditions: